zaaarf/lillero-processor/README.md

 my personal recommendation is `tinyv2`, but see the project's README for more information.

 #### Limitations
 Many mapping formats like to "trim" their contents by not repeating information about overriding methods.
-Generally, Lillero will *attempt* to find its way up to the top-level method, every time, to compensate for that.
+In general, when failing to find a perfect match in the mappings, Lillero will *attempt* to find its way up to the top-level method, to compensate for that.

-However, the inherent limitations of the AST environment are such that the processor *will* fail to find its way up the tree if type erasure is involved.
-The actual overriding methods will be synthetic, but the processor can't know anything about them since it operates before the compiler creates them.
-To mitigate this, you can use the annotation `@Overridden`, which allows the user to write a stub for the top-level parent (thus specifying the signature of the method which will actually carry the obfuscation information).
+However, it *may* fail find its way up the tree in particularly complex cases of chained type erasure, or when using particularly uncooperative mapping formats.
+To mitigate these rare occurrences, you can use `@Overridden`, which allows the user to write a stub for the top-level parent (thus specifying the signature of the method which will actually carry the obfuscation information).

 ```java
 @Overridden(parent = IGenericInterface.class)